 For one, the invoice itself acts as collateral, which means you don’t have to put up anything to secure the loan.
 Second, you get your funds fast — as quickly as one day.
 And third, the requirements for qualifying aren’t quite as stringent as for traditional financing.

-Another specific example of why you might need financing: You need to purchase an expensive piece of equipment.
+Another specific example of why you might need financing: You need to purchase equipment.
 Maybe you have a restaurant and need to invest in a first-class fridge, or you own a moving service that needs a new van or truck.

-Interest rates are higher than for term loans, but they can be as low as 8% depending on the borrower’s situation.
+Interest rates are higher with equipment loans than for term loans, but they can be as low as 8% depending on the borrower’s situation.

 If you’re an entrepreneur with a limited business history, you might find that the most affordable financing available to you is through a personal loan.